Updates related to COVID-19

 - Adoptions are by appointment only.
 Please email or call the adoption center at 804-521-1307 to schedule to visit a cat or dog.
 The majority of counseling will take place over the phone before you come to the humane center to spend time with the pet you are interested in adopting.

-- You will be asked to have household members who are present for your appointment (ages 3 and older) to wear masks during the visit.
+- You will be asked to have household members who are present for your appointment to wear masks during the visit (required for ages 5 and older and recommended for children 3-4 years old).
 Our adoption counselors will be wearing masks as well.

 - Personal shopping with curbside pickup of pet supplies is available from our Lora Robins Gift Shop.